kavin-J/stormpath-sdk-java/docs/source/quickstart.rst

 .. _setup:

 Quickstart
 ==========

 .. only:: servlet

   This quickstart demonstrates the fastest way to enable Stormpath in a Servlet 3.0 (or later) Java web application.
   It should take about 5 minutes start to finish.
 Let's get started!

 .. only:: springboot

   This quickstart demonstrates the fastest way to enable Stormpath in a Spring Boot web application.
 It should take about 5 minutes start to finish.
 Let's get started!

+.. only:: sczuul

+  This quickstart demonstrates the fastest way to enable Stormpath in a Spring Cloud Zuul reverse proxy/gateway.
+  It should take about 5 minutes start to finish.
+Let's get started!

 Topics: